opera-platform/opera-dsp/docs/preprocessing/source/Modules/CheckerCRC.rst

 .. code-block:: bash

-  sbt "project preprocessing; runMain preprocessing.CheckerCRCApp"
+  sbt "project preprocessing; runMain opera.preprocessing.CheckerCRCApp"

 This will produce SystemVerilog files in the ``./rtl/CheckerCRC`` directory.